lukyrasocha/deep-learning-in-CV/poster-3-object-detection/README.md

 # Project 2: Segmentation :camera:

-This project is about image segmentation.
-The goal is to segment two datasets.
-The vessel dataset and the PH2 dataset.
-The vessel dataset is a dataset of retinal images.
-The PH2 dataset is a dataset of skin lesions.
-The goal is to segment the vessels in the retinal images and the skin lesions in the PH2 dataset.
+This project is about object detection.
+The dataset for this project is called Potholes and consist of images of holes in roads.
+The task is therefore to detect and locate these holes.

 ## Setup :wrench: